Apprenticeships are a great way to learn practical skills in the workplace and can be an alternative to studying at university.

 Apprenticeships that use geographical skills

-If you are most interested in something that directly uses geographical knowledge and skills, there are great options in surveying, planning, conservation, heritage management, landscape management, data analysis, travel, environmental or waste management.
+If you are most interested in something that directly uses geographical knowledge and skills, there are great options in surveying, planning, conservation, heritage management, landscape management, data analysis, travel, corporate responsibility and sustainability, and environmental or waste management.
 Examples of apprenticeships using geographical skills are listed here.
 It is always worth keeping an eye out for new apprenticeships too – they are being added all the time.

 Some sectors and occupations have their own advice and guidance, for example surveying apprenticeships.